Trauma and Emergency Institute

 the unique role of a Trauma Resuscitation Nurse in its program.

-Around 9 p.m. on Sunday, December 18, Jeff, who was nearing the end of
+Around 9 p.m. on Sunday, December 18, 2016 Jeff was leaving the Regal Cinema

 Both victims were transported by ambulance to Mission Hospital, suffering